pkpapadop/hal-nerf/README.md

        ./run.bash --container-name <your_container_name> --cfg-dir $PWD/workspace/cfg_experiment --image-name <your_image_name> --poses-dir $PWD/workspace/colmap_output --ckpt $PWD/workspace/weight.ckpt

+# Usage
-7) Now that you have created the container, you can run the experiment by running this command:
+Now that you have created the container, you can run the experiment by running this command:

        roslaunch locnerf navigate.launch parameter_file:=<param_file.yaml>